Bohaska/stock-siege/mechanics/hint-points.md

 !!!warning Note
 The odds of stocks can be calculated by yourself if you keep track of stock price changes.
 See [Odds Calculation](/mechanics/odds-calculation) for more info.
 !!!
-!!!danger
+!!!danger Restrictions
-You may only use this hint ONCE in a single year.
-Cannot use it in Year 1.
+You may only use this hint ONCE in a single year, as using it multiple times has no effect.
+Cannot be used in Year 1.
+Odds of all stocks in Year 1 are 50%.
 !!!

 ## LV1 Hint (Strength) - Cost: 1